 There are a number of potential problems with the crystalline lens with, perhaps, cataracts being the best known.
-Cataracts themselves are opacities of the lens and some may be small and not need treatment while others will be big enough to block light and perfect vision.
+This condition is opacities of the lens.
+Some may be small and not need treatment while others will be big enough to block light and perfect vision.

 What are cataracts?

-Cataracts usually develop as the lens becomes older and more opaque but they can be formed after an injury to the lens itself or congenitally.
-Diabetes is also a major factor in the development of cataracts.
+These usually develop as the lens becomes older and more opaque but they can be formed after an injury to the lens itself or congenitally.
+Diabetes is also a major factor in the development of this condition.

-Cataracts can be operated on and the cataract surgery will see the removal of the lens and an artificial intraocular lens being inserted in its place.
+They can be operated on and the surgery will see the removal of the lens and an artificial intraocular lens is inserted in its place.

 Other issues affecting the crystalline lens are: